 What to Know about Game Drives Before You Go on Safari

 Game drives are the highlight of most African safaris.
 Imagine the cool, crisp air of a savanna morning blowing through your hair as your guide steers the 4×4 over a hill.
-A group of weaverbirds in a nearby acacia tree catches your eye.
 All of a sudden, you hear a sharp intake of breath and a single, whispered word: “Leopard!”

 You turn around and there it is, several yards in front of the vehicle, relaxing on a streambank: one of Africa’s most majestic wild cats in all its spotted glory.
 The leopard is more beautiful than you ever imagined.
 You almost forget to breathe.